jaketracey/blog/content/blog/virtual-reality-accessibility/index.md

 ---

 One of the promises of virtual reality is the ability to bring worlds to life that would never have been possible using technologies from the past.
-The speed with which VR has progressed in visual and auditory fidelity has outpaced the web in many respects and with the announcement of a high level [set of accessiblity guidelines](https://developer.oculus.com/blog/introducing-the-accessibility-vrcs/) when publishing VR apps on the Oculus store, the speed with which a fully accessible VR future is following the same trajectory.
+The speed with which VR has progressed in visual and auditory fidelity has outpaced the web in many respects and with the announcement of a high level [set of accessiblity guidelines](https://developer.oculus.com/blog/introducing-the-accessibility-vrcs/) when publishing VR apps on the Oculus store, the speed with which a fully accessible VR future is becoming viable is increasing.

 Given that VR is primarily a visual medium there is no requirement for the application to function for completely non-sighted users.
 There is, however, welcomes additions to provide assistance for those with hearing, mobility and visual impairments.

 ## The guidelines

+Oculus has created a set of [Virtual Reality Check (VRC) Guidelines](https://developer.oculus.com/distribute/publish-quest-req/) which I will break down below.
+Currently the guidelines are suggested for Quest applications only - in the future we will possibly see a similar set for the Go and Rift headsets.

 ### The app should be playable without audio.